 Methodologically, I want to contribute to improved and innovative qualitative and mixed research methodologies in migration studies.

 I defended my PhD thesis on return migration after conflict in November 2014 at the Maastricht Graduate School of Governance in the Netherlands.
 I obtained my Bachelor (2005) and Master (2006) degree in Cultural Anthropology and Development Studies at the Radboud University Nijmegen.

 Between 2015 and 2016, I worked as a Marie Curie Research Fellow at IMI at the University of Oxford.
+In 2017, I was connected to Vrije Universiteit Amsterdam.
 Before that, I worked for academic, non-governmental and international organizations, always in the field of migration and development.
-My research has taken me to a diversity of research settings around the world, including Afghanistan, Bosnia and Herzegovina, Burundi, DR Congo, Iraq, Pakistan, Rwanda, Sierra Leone, Tunisia and Vietnam.
+My research has taken me to a diversity of research settings around the world, including Afghanistan, Bosnia and Herzegovina, Burundi, DR Congo, Iraq, Pakistan, Rwanda, Sierra Leone, Tunisia, Vietnam and the Netherlands.

 Applied theatre maker

 In CONTAINED Project, I use participatory theatre and narrative tools as a way to provoke thoughts, start dialogues and enhance understanding about migration in receiving communities.
 The project began in 2016 as a collaboration with physical theatre company Justice in Motion, together with storyteller and teacher Remco Heijmans.
 We developed a trilogy of immersive, physical and participatory performances and creative learning tools.